Landlord / Tenant Overview and Roommate Agreements

-Nonpayment of rent is the most common violation of rental agreements and the most contentious issue between roommates, but there are other violations of the rental agreement that can lead to negative consequences for all tenants.
-These violations can include noise violations, proper upkeep of the premises, subletting the premises (if prohibited by the lease), and anything else that violates the lease.
+Many violations can lead to negative consequences for all tenants.
+These usually include noise violations, proper upkeep of the premises, and subletting the premises (if prohibited by the lease).

-While a court will likely ignore most clauses in a roommate agreement, a court will enforce agreements regarding monetary issues, such as rent, utilities, and security deposits.
-Written documents tend to be taken more seriously by the parties who sign them, so if you want to assure to the best of your ability that your agreement is adhered to, get your roommate agreement in writing.
+The court will generally enforce written agreements involving money such as rent, utilities, and security deposits.
+Written documents also tend to be taken more seriously by the parties who sign them.
+So if you want your agreement respected, get your roommate agreement in writing.

 Writing Your Own Agreement

-Sample roommate agreements abound on the internet, and for college students, most universities offer standard forms through their university housing departments.
-Many of these forms contain a mediation clause, which requires roommates to seek some form of third-party mediation before taking any action.
-It's a good idea to include such a clause because at the end of the day, the roommate's action affects you, and vice versa, and an agreement to mediate gives you more control over the dispute.
+Roommate agreements often contain a mediation clause, which requires roommates to seek some form of third-party mediation before taking any action.
+It's a good idea to include such a clause.
+At the end of the day, the roommate's action affects you, and vice versa.
+An agreement to mediate gives you more control over the dispute.

 SAMPLE ROOMMATE AGREEMENT

 We (the undersigned) have signed a rental agreement for 777 State Street, Ann Arbor, MI, on January 1, 2020, lease term effective through December 31, 2020, for a rent price of $1,200 per month.
 We hope to make certain that the responsibilities of renting will be shared equally by all roommates.
 It is for this reason that we are signing this agreement.

 Joseph Blough___________________________________ Date____________

 Jonathan Q. Public________________________________ Date____________